 The Basics of Wiring an Electric Stove

-If you're installing a new electric stove as part of a home improvement project, installing the receptacle will be part of the job, although 240-volt wiring is generally not a DIY project and should be completed or at least overseen by a licensed electrician.
+If you're installing a new electric stove as part of a home improvement project, installing the receptacle may be part of the job, although 240-volt wiring is generally not a DIY project and should be completed or at least overseen by a licensed electrician.
 The electrical code dictates that the stove be on a dedicated circuit to prevent overloading the circuit breaker, which is true for all 240-volt appliances.
 Before you begin the installation, you should check the panel to make sure you have room for a 240-volt breaker, which requires not just one slot but two adjacent ones.
 (You'll know you have room if you see two adjacent spaces in the panel not already occupied by breakers.)

 At the panel end of the circuit, the electrician separates and strips the wires inside the cable and connects the neutral (white) wire to the panel's neutral bus and the ground (green or bare) wire to the ground bus.
 Each of the hot wires (black and red) connects to one of the brass lugs on the breaker.
 The electrician then snaps the breaker into the two available slots on the panel.